topher6835/the-open-dgc/content/news/the-open-at-belton-joins-the-dgpt-as-a-silver-series-event.md

 <br/>

-Touring Pros may register immediately through January 1 with a DGPT Tour Pass [https://www.dgpt.com/​news/2020-dgpt-tour-pass/](https://www.dgpt.com/news/2020-dgpt-tour-pass/)
+Touring Pros with ratings above 1000 for MPO and 900 for FPO can purchase a Tour Pass for all DGPT events including The Open at Belton from now until January 1st: [https://www.dgpt.com/​news/2020-dgpt-tour-pass/](https://www.dgpt.com/news/2020-dgpt-tour-pass/)